-To apply, you must be a U.S. citizen or Permanent Resident.
-Non-U.S. citizens must submit a photocopy of their Permanent Resident Card.
-Student visas or temporary Employment Authorizations are not accepted (Applicants must be eligible for employment and must provide their Social Security Number.)
+To apply, you must be a U.S. citizen.
+Applicants must be eligible for employment and provide their Social Security number.

 Students in the 18-month Diagnostic Medical Sonography program must submit their applications by June 13, 2022 3:00 pm CT.

 Applicants will be notified of their status approximately 6 weeks after the submission deadline date for their specific program of interest.